 - Approximately how much will this tattoo cost?

-- How long do you estimate this tattoo will take to complete?
+- How long do you estimate it will take to complete?

 What to Eat and Drink Before and After Your Tattoo Appointment

-- Do not drink alcohol 24 - 48 hours before your tattoo,
+- do not drink alcohol 24 - 48 hours before your session,

-- Do not take an aspirin for pain relief.
+- do not take aspirin for pain relief.

-All are commonly known blood thinners which could result in additional, unwanted bleeding.
+Alcohol, coffee, and aspirin are commonly known blood thinners and could result in additional unwanted bleeding.

-Increase consumption of foods that contain vitamin C, such as citrus fruits and sweet vegetables i.e sweet potato, cauliflowers, broccoli.
-This naturally occurring medicine from Mother Nature, aids the bodies tissue repair and tissue recovery processes.
+Increase consumption of foods that contain vitamin C, such as citrus fruits and sweet vegetables i.e sweet potato, cauliflowers, and broccoli.
+This naturally occurring medicine from Mother Nature aids the body's tissue repair and tissue recovery processes.

-It is extremely important to maintain your fluid levels while being tattooed as dehydration will intensify the discomfort of a tattoo, giving you a headache and make you feel ill.
+It is extremely important to maintain your fluid levels while being tattooed, as dehydration will intensify the discomfort, give you a headache, and make you feel ill.

-Also the night before is not a party night.
-You will need to get a full nights sleep as your body will go through the equivalent of running a short marathon, when getting tattooed.
+The night before is not a party night.
+You will need to get a full night's sleep.

-Once you've received your tattoo increase your consumption of garlic and onion in your diet, many naturalist believe they assist in healing due to their anti-microbial properties.
+Once you've received your tattoo, increase your consumption of garlic and onion.
+Many naturalist believe they assist in healing due to their anti-microbial properties.

-This is due to the belief that they slow down the bodies healing process.
+This is due to the belief that they slow down the body's healing process.

-Have an extra jacket or sweater for when you start to feel the cold.
-In some instances and especially when your having a long tattoo session, your body will begin to shiver.
+- Have an extra jacket or sweater for when you start to feel the cold.
+Sometimes, especially when you're having a long tattoo session, your body will begin to shiver.
 This is an indication that your body is going into shock.
 Keeping warm will help minimise your discomfort.

-Some other items to consider putting in your bag (without cluttering up the limited space in most Tattoo Studios);
+Some other items to consider putting in your bag:

 - Music and earphones